If The ACA Falls, Protecting Preexisting Conditions Could Be Harder Than It Sounds

 As an example, if you're an insurance company in a city with two competing insurers, "and you're the only one that is still taking sick people and enrolling them, you will quickly find yourself with the highest premiums, the fewest enrollees, and and you'll be losing money compared to your competitors," she says.

 This is not what insurance companies want.
-Insurance industry group Americans Health Insurance Plans submitted an amicus brief to the Supreme Court arguing that the ACA should not be struck down.
+Insurance industry group America's Health Insurance Plans submitted an amicus brief to the Supreme Court arguing that the ACA should not be struck down.